 A Play of Love by John Heywood – a full cast audio adaptation is below, there are also a First Look exploring sessions on this playlist.

 The Prodigal Son or Pater, Filius et Uxor (fragment) – Full Cast Audio recording below, earlier Exploring session available here (though we did misunderstand a fair amount about what was what).
 Also see The Disobedient Child for crossover material – First Look, Second Look.

 Courage, Kindness, Cleaness (Fragment) – Full Cast Audio Adaptation

 D, G, T (Fragment) – Full Cast Audio Adaptation

 1533 – NB: The English Reformation starts cooking with gas about now…

-Play of the Weather by John Heywood – Full Cast Audio Adaptation available, as well as a whole project with video archive available online.
+The Play of the Weather by John Heywood – We’ve run exploring sessions on YouTube, and a Full Cast Audio Adaptation available.

 The website Staging the Henrician Court, with videos from their staging of The Play of the Weather, can be found here. http://stagingthehenriciancourt.brookes.ac.uk/